-In October 2019, we signed share purchase agreements pursuant to which we agreed we would issue an aggregate total of 6,831,725 Series E convertible preferred shares at a price per share of \$19.02.
+In October 2019, we signed share purchase agreements pursuant to which we issued an aggregate total of 13,663,450 Series E convertible preferred shares at a price per share of \$9.51.
 The Series E convertible preferred shares financing was structured to close, with respect to some of the investors, in four separate tranches and obligates such investors to purchase such Series E convertible preferred shares in installments at future dates.
 The final installment was closed during the second quarter of 2021.
 We determined that the tranche rights meet the definition of a freestanding financial instrument as the tranche rights are legally detachable and separately exercisable from the Series E convertible preferred shares.
 We account for the tranche rights to purchase our Series E convertible preferred shares as an asset or liability on our consolidated balance sheets, as the tranche rights requires us to transfer equity instruments upon future settlement.